 Target Market

-Our target market for final expense is low to middle class seniors, ages 50 and above; however, we are not limited to this specific demographic.
+The target market for CCLC final expense insurance includes those who are looking for a final expense insurance that offers more than a costly and outdated product where the face value does not keep up with a current inflation rate.
+Our target market for final expense is seniors, ages 50 and above; however, we are not limited to this specific demographic.
 There are sales opportunities for final expense with people under the age of 50 and as gift purchases (e.g., grandparents who want to purchase a policy for their grandchildren).

 In the target market, however, the need is especially prominent.
 Generally, the average funeral cost can range from $7K to an excess of $10K, depending on region.
 Burial services and other end-of-life related expenses can cost an additional $5K to $7K.
 Most families do not have $12K to $17K readily liquid and available.
 By calculating the cost of these services using a funeral planning worksheet and by offering plans and pricing options that are affordable to our clients, we can minimize or eliminate the biggest funeral planning challenge for them.

 There are other opportunities beyond this demographic.
-We can utilize final expense insurance as simplified whole life, as well, that you can offer to any of our clients, not just our target market.
-Furthermore, there are opportunities for juvenile policies for the grandchildren of upper middle-class seniors.
-We may also consider middle-aged and middle-class clients who now use permanent insurance along with their term insurance and likely are earning more income and are thinking more about their future.
-Such resourceful strategies can help to elevate this entry-level life insurance concept to maximize opportunities for consumers.
-Coupled with the fact that our secondary target market continues to accelerate the adoption of cryptocurrency, their direct involvement in both market sectors offer us the blueprint for a community built on the understanding of value when integrating blockchain technology onto the final expense sector of insurance.
-Furthermore, CCLC has great potential for the entire value chain of the insurance sector—underwriting, payments, claims, back-office functions, and risk capital.
+We can utilize final expense insurance as simplified whole life that we can offer to any of our clients, not just to our target market.
+Furthermore, there are opportunities for juvenile policies for grandchildren.
+We may also consider Gen X and Millennials who now use permanent insurance with their term insurance.
+These individuals likely are earning more income and thus may be thinking more about their future.
+CCLC can help elevate the entry-level life insurance final expense concept to maximize opportunities for consumers.
+Coupled with the accelerated adoption of cryptocurrency, the involvement of both market sectors offers a blueprint for a community built on the understanding of value when integrating blockchain technology onto the final expense sector of insurance.
+Furthermore, CCLC has great potential to improve the value chain of the insurance sector—underwriting, payments, claims, back-office functions, and risk capital.

+We must emphasize that we intend to adjust our demographic focus.
+In short, our current target market will not be our target market forever.
+In many regards, we are more adaptive to the beneficiary of the policy who generally has a higher probability of understanding a crypto wallet, and that understanding will be crucial when claiming the death benefit.
+Many investors assume that policyholders should own the keys to the wallet or that they ought to have expert knowledge about cryptocurrency.
+That is not the case here; in fact, policyholders can execute their policies in a simple 3-step procedure.
+The beneficiary will have an automated series of steps to follow based on the execution of the policy.
+Once potential clients appreciate the ease and additional value that CCLC policies offer, sales will increase, amplifying our advantage in the final expense industry.
+To validate our method further, we have acquired the keen eye of Nathaji Metavier, who has not only worked for Bankerdoich but also created his own crypto ecosystem in altrucoin.com.
+His ability to create streamlined vaults will ensure the beneficiaries’ execution of death benefits is done seamlessly, comparative to a fiat policy.